 Much has been written about the Anthropocene—a proposed new division of geologic time in which humans are a dominant force for planetary change: When did it begin?
 How might it unfold?
 And can we, the supposed masters of Earth, actually use our powers to make our planet a better place?

 Understandably, most of the Anthropocene’s literature to date both in the popular press and in peer-reviewed publications has been decidedly Earth-centric.
-Yet in a recent series of papers and a new book, Light of the Stars: Alien Worlds and the Fate of the Earth, astrophysicist Adam Frank argues that the Anthropocene’s origins and implications are best understood in the context of astrobiology, the study of life in the universe.
-Climate change and other environmental effects associated with humankind’s global ascendance, he says, most likely are universal phenomena for any and every technological civilization that emerges somewhere in the cosmos.
+Yet in a series of papers and his 2018 book Light of the Stars: Alien Worlds and the Fate of the Earth, astrophysicist Adam Frank argues that the Anthropocene’s origins and implications are best understood in the context of astrobiology, the study of life in the universe.
+Climate change and other environmental effects associated with humankind’s global ascendancy, he says, most likely are universal phenomena for any and every technological civilization that emerges somewhere in the cosmos.
 Which means the most crucial insights governing the Anthropocene may come less from studying the ground beneath our feet and more from turning our gaze to the heavens.

 What motivated you to write this book?